OneKey-Network/addressability-framework/mvp-spec/client-node.md

 ## Frontend library

-The "frontend library" is implemented via a Javascript script provided by PAF and available on [the implementation project](https://github.com/criteo/paf-mvp-implementation/tree/main/paf-mvp-frontend).
+The "frontend library" is implemented via a Javascript script provided by OneKey and available on [the implementation project](https://github.com/criteo/paf-mvp-implementation/tree/main/paf-mvp-frontend).

-This library is a static file that can be added to any website, but requires **the host name of the PAF client node** as configuration input.
+This library is a static file that can be added to any website, but requires **the host name of the client node** as configuration input.

 ## Implementation details

 <details>
 <summary>Read ids and preferences</summary>

-The following diagram details the steps needed to read existing cookies from PAF
+The following diagram details the steps needed to read existing cookies from OneKey

 - at browser level the **frontend operator client** (a Javascript library) is used
     - depending on the context, the JS library calls a REST or "redirect" endpoint on the operator
-    - it relies on the **PAF client node**, a component responsible for building operator URLs to call.
+    - it relies on the **client node**, a component responsible for building operator URLs to call.

 ### Test support of 3rd party cookies